 5. Brochure text is not a video script

-Don’t assume that informative brochure or PowerPoint text will be an effective video script.
+Don’t assume that an informative brochure or PowerPoint text will be an effective video script.
 What looks good on the printed page often sounds stilted or incredibly dull in a video.
 Read the script out loud to others and get feedback.
 Chances are it will need serious tweaking by a professional scriptwriter.
-Or, chuck it altogether in favor of a fresh approach.
+Or, chuck it all together in favor of a fresh approach

 6. Casting the right company spokesperson

 Should you use your staff or hire professional actors?
 There are pros and cons to each choice.
 No one knows your business like those who provide your services or sell your products.
 But don’t star your CEO or any other staff member if they aren’t good on camera.
-If you’re not sure how they will come across, shoot a quick “screen test” using a small camera and available lighting, and then look at the tape objectively with your producer.
+If you’re not sure how they will come across, shoot a quick “screen test” using a phone and available lighting, and then look at the recording objectively with your producer.

 7. As the client, be responsive to requests